-International Council for Traditional Music
+International Council for Traditions of Music and Dance

 A Non-Governmental Organization in Formal Consultative Relations with UNESCO

-On appointment to the Programme Committee of an ICTM World Conference there is an understanding that members have accepted the responsibilities and duties outlined below, and will be attending the next World Conference.
+On appointment to the Programme Committee of an ICTMD World Conference there is an understanding that members have accepted the responsibilities and duties outlined below, and will be attending the next World Conference.
 It is expected that any member of the Programme Committee, including the Programme Chair, who cannot fulfill these duties at any time in the process will inform the Secretary General immediately to facilitate their replacement.
-The fulfillment of these duties is crucial to a successful World Conference and the viability of ICTM.
+The fulfillment of these duties is crucial to a successful World Conference and the viability of ICTMD.

 2. Programme Committee

-At the first opportunity after acceptance of the invitation, the Executive Board of the ICTM appoints a Programme Committee (including a Programme Chair), which proposes the main themes of the conference to the Executive Board at least two years prior to the conference.
+2.1.
+At the first opportunity after acceptance of the invitation, the Executive Board of the ICTMD appoints a Programme Committee (including a Programme Chair), which proposes the main themes of the conference to the Executive Board at least two years prior to the conference.
 The Programme Committee is responsible for the scholarly content of the conference, including the programme of papers, round tables, workshops, etc.

 1. Programme Committee